drewkbenson/ADS-Image-Editor/README.md

 # ADS-Image-Editor
 An Image Editor made during a computer science class in the senior year of high school and the summer after.

-For examples of what the output, refer to the link below:
+For examples of what the output, refer follow the link: https://imgur.com/a/WSUpTU2

-https://imgur.com/a/WSUpTU2

 Tester.java/Tester2.java/testImage1.java